KyleMHanna/fs-journal/src/reflections/wk4/01-CallbackHell.md

 modularize the most important.
 Anyone is capable of making modules aka "libraries"

 Handle every single error from syntax to runtime to platform errors.

+link for lab

+Labor day = no lab